A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Notations and main results

-for some positive constant $C$ which is independent of the mesh size $h$.
-It is well known that the following ``inf-sup condition'' \cite{B73,B74} is satisfied by the finite element spaces ${\bf X}_h$ and $V_h$:
+where $C$ is some positive constant independent of the mesh size $h$.
+In addition, we assume that

+which guarantees that the discrete divergence-free functions are divergence-free pointwise, a desired property in the numerical solution of the Navier--Stokes equations.
+Examples of finite element spaces satisfying properties \eqref{approx1}--\eqref{additiona-cond} include the Scott--Vogelius finite element space \cite{2019-Guzman-Scott} and the conforming divergence-free finite element space in \cite{2014-Guzman-Neilan}.

-This condition guarantees the existence, uniqueness and stability of the finite element solution, but it will not be used explicitly in this paper.
-We remark that other conforming finite element spaces satisfying the three conditions above can also be used in the subsequent analysis.
+The inf-sup condition \eqref{inf-sup} guarantees the existence, uniqueness and stability of the finite element solution, but it will not be used explicitly in this paper as we are not going to present error estimates for the pressure.
+The additional condition \eqref{additiona-cond} is not essential but convenient for error analysis in this paper as it avoids some technical regularity estimates for the pressure in the case of $\dot{\bf H}^2$ initial data.

 Let the time interval $[0,T]$ be partitioned uniformly into $0=t_0<t_1<\cdots<t_N=T$, and denote $\tau=t_{m+1}-t_m$.
 For any sequence of functions $g_0$, $g_1$, ... , $g_N$, we define